AdamTest24/ML6_Webinar/README.md

-# Machine Learning 6 - Lesson Resources:
+# Machine Learning 6 - Dimensionality Reduction
+## Lesson Resources:

 Please find linked below everything you will require for your participation in the L2D course for this lesson topic.